Jako/PDFResource/core/components/pdfresource/docs/donate.md

-## Support PDFresource
+## Support PDFResource

-*PDFresource* is and always will be free and open-source, but it still requires some man-hours of development and bug-fixing between the releases.
+*PDFResource* is and always will be free and open-source, but it still requires some man-hours of development and bug-fixing between the releases.

-Please support the ongoing and past development of *PDFresource* by making a donation below.
+Please support the ongoing and past development of *PDFResource* by making a donation below.

 <div style="margin-bottom: 2em">
 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top" style="display: inline-block; vertical-align: middle;">